wonste/Unity-Tutorial-Test/README.md

 # Unity-Tutorial-Test
-Using Unity 6 to complete the Unity Essentials Test
+Using Unity 6 to complete the Unity Essentials Tutorial